KTUchiha/cloud_semg/README.md

 ---

----

 ## Related Research

 This system is based on the research paper:
 **A Cloud-Based Personalized sEMG Hand Gesture Classification System Using Convolutional Neural Networks**
 by Kaavya Tatavarty, Maxwell Johnson, and Boris Rubinsky.
-For more details, please refer to the accompanying PDF document.

 ---